Summary

 If you chose PostgreSQL as the platform, it’s likely because of its open-source nature and cost-effectiveness.
 Searching with these no-cost options is a practical way to explore powerful abilities without a financial commitment.
 Such tools offer flexibility and customization, making them a great fit for developers and small businesses.

-Let’s kick off our list with free ETL solutions.
+Let’s kick off our list with free ETL solutions, but at first look at the short comparison table:

 Apache Airflow